- Search The Registry

 *Sheila Abdus-Salaam was born on this date in 1952.
-She was an African American, lawyer and associate judge on the New York Court of Appeals.
+She was a Black, lawyer and associate judge on the New York Court of Appeals.

 Born Sheila Turner in Washington, D.C., she grew up in a working-class family with six siblings; her great-grandfather was a slave in Virginia.
 She attended the public schools, was a 1974 graduate of Barnard College and a 1977 graduate of Columbia Law School.
 She and future United States Attorney General Eric Holder were classmates at Columbia.

 Abdus-Salaam took her first husband's surname, and retained it during her professional career.
 Her second husband, James Hatcher, was the son of Andrew Hatcher, who worked as a press officer for John F. Kennedy.
 Her third husband, Gregory A. Jacobs, whom she married in June 2016, was an Episcopal priest within the Episcopal Diocese of Newark.